A590 road: M6 to Ulverston

 From east to west, the A590 originally terminated at the A6 road at Levens Bridge.
-Its route followed a number of country roads via a series of Turn Off To Stay On (TOTSO)s, passing through a number of villages including Lindale, High and Low Newton, Newby Bridge and Greenodd into the larger town of Ulverston.
+Its route followed a number of country roads via a series of Turn Off To Stay On (TOTSO)s, passing through a number of villages including Lindale, High Newton, Low Newton, Newby Bridge and Greenodd into the larger town of Ulverston.
 This road formed a large part of the southern boundary of the Lake District National Park upon its formation in 1951.

 This stretch of road has now undergone a series of improvements and route alignments.
 In the mid-1970s, the A591 'Kendal link road' was built between Junction 36 of the M6 and Kendal with an extension of the A590 also being constructed to join this as part of the wider Lancashire expressways plans.
 This improvement to the A590 also included a realignment and dualling of the road to the west as far as High Newton, by-passing Lindale.
 In the mid-1990s the A590 was extended eastward through a re-numbering of the A591 between Sizergh and the M6, providing a single road between Barrow-in-Furness and the M6.

 West of the Lindale bypass is the road's most recent improvement, a 2.4-mile (3.8-kilometre) long stretch of dual carriageway built to bypass High and Low Newton at a cost of £35.3 million.
 This new stretch of road was constructed to a high environmental standard and achieved a CEEQUAL Award following its opening in Spring 2008.
 It connects to the original route to the east of Newby Bridge.
 The A590 reaches its most northern point at the foot of Windermere, before following the route of the River Leven to its estuary at Greenodd.
 Both the villages of Backbarrow and Greenodd have now been by-passed, though parts of this route remain narrow and winding.
 West of Greenodd the road switches between sections of single and dual carriageway.